 What is the point of a subwoofer?

-There are many frequencies of sound in a home theater.
+In-Short: There are many frequencies of sound in a home theater.
 These frequencies range from 14 Hz to 20kHz.
 Each speaker plays its own frequencies.
-The subwoofer plays the lower end frequencies of 14 Hz to 39 Hz.
+The subwoofer plays the lower-end frequencies of 14 Hz to 39 Hz.

-That’s why the straightforward point of the subwoofer in a home theater is that it can play low-end frequencies which can’t be played by normal speakers.
+That’s why the straightforward point of the subwoofer in a home theater is that it can play low-end frequencies that can’t be played by normal speakers.

 Know about the best frequency response and crossover settings for home theater.
 Read my this guide you will know more about frequencies.